Super-Lovers/idle-prototype-reactjs/README.md

 ## 🧐 About <a name = "about"></a>

 This is a simple idle game prototype I made in around five days while learning how to use ReactJS.
 The prototype is about a programmer bango cat banging on the keyboard to write code and the player helping it get better at it as time goes.
 I made it during the [Coding Blocks game jam](https://itch.io/jam/coding-blocks-2021/) but didn't submit it since it wasn't part of the theme.
+Keep in mind, the code itself is not very well optimized due to my unfamiliarity with Reactjs and having some trouble with state logic and re-rendering the interface.